-Motivated by the global challenges of water, energy and health, Dr. Espinosa-Marzal’s research group aims to understand the behavior of (1) solid-liquid interfaces at a molecular or nano-scale, and (2) their confinement in thin films and nanopores.
-The final goal is to understand how to exploit intermolecular interactions to tailor macroscopic properties.
+Motivated by the global challenges of water, energy and health, Dr. Espinosa-Marzal’s research group aims to understand the behavior of (1) solid-liquid interfaces at a molecular or nano-scale, and (2) the confinement of fluid films and soft matter.
+The ultimate goal is to comprehend how to exploit intermolecular interactions to tailor macroscopic properties.
 The research targets to answer fundamental and scientifically relevant questions and to solve problems relevant to diverse applications including tribology, energy storage, tissue engineering, water nanofiltration, separation techniques, and nanomaterials.

 Current research activities include:

 - Nanoconfinement of fluid films (structure and rheological behavior)